xuganchen/backtest/README.md

 This is event-driven backtesting simulation written in Python.

 * _Backtest_: the code of this backtesting system
+* _DOCUMENT_: the documents of _Backtest_, _BayesianOptimization_ and _hyperopt_
 * xxxxStrategy.py: the specific strategy, you can run them directly
-* xxxxStrategy_BO.py: parameter adjusted file corresponding to "xxxxStrategy.py" using _Bayesian Optimization_
+* xxxxStrategy_BO.ipynb: parameter adjusted file corresponding to "xxxxStrategy.py" using _Bayesian Optimization_
+* xxxxStrategy_hyperopt.ipynb: parameter adjusted file corresponding to "xxxxStrategy.py" using TPE based on [_hyperopt_](https://github.com/hyperopt/hyperopt) package
-* _result_: results of some strategies using Beyesian Optimization.
-The parameters of the highest target in the csv files is the best parameters for each strategy.
+* _result_: results of some strategies using Beyesian Optimization and TPE.
+And the HTML file from xxxxStrategy_BO.ipynb and xxxxStrategy_hyperopt.ipynb
 * _BayesianOptimization_: the method of Bayesian Optimization, uesd to adjust parameters
 * _Binance_: data that have been processed into "OHLC" format. (using Backtest.open_json_gz_files and Backtest.generate bars)
 * _archive_: the code for parameter adjustment using grid search